coletdjnz/saa/README.md

 **Configure streamers.yml**

-In this file is where you can configure all the streams/streamers/channels to archive.
+In this file is where you can configure all the streams to archive.
 The sites that are supported depends on Streamlink.

 There are various optional arguments you can add - see docs/streamer-args.md for all possibilities